wildanvin/blockchain-developer-bootcamp-final-project/README.md

 - When the date comes due you or your friend will have to call the smart contract, it will check the price using chainlink and will send the funds to the winner.

 ## Deployed version URL
-https://wildanvin.github.io/blockchain-developer-bootcamp-final-project/
+You can interact with the dapp in this link: https://wildanvin.github.io/blockchain-developer-bootcamp-final-project/

 ## Screencast Link